senx/warp10-ext-arrow/README.md

 Empty columns are not encoded.

+#### From Arrow to WarpScript

 <pre>
 ARROW->    // Decode an Arrow stream (BYTES).
 </pre>

 The function will try to infer the type of the result using the value of the metadata *WarpScriptType*, based on the conversion table above.
 If the input has no value for the metadata *WarpScriptType*, it will use the default value PAIR.

+### NOTE

+Streaming Arrow format from memory or memory mapped files is not available yet.
+Contact us if you need this feature.
+SHM extension can be used as a workaround.

+We made a blog article to present this extension: https://blog.senx.io/conversions-to-apache-arrow-format/

 #### Build notes